- Home

 In 2015, the City of Grants Pass, as the principal city of a new metropolitan statistical area, was invited to participate in the Community Development Block Grant (CDBG) program as an entitlement community.
 This means the City receives a direct annual funding allocation.
 This program is administered by the United States Department of Housing and Urban Development (HUD).

-The CDBG program provides HUD funds directly to the City that can be utilized to implement projects that achieve one of the following objectives: benefit low and moderate income persons, prevent/eliminate blight, or meet other urgent community needs that pose serious and immediate threat to health, safety or welfare.
+The CDBG program provides HUD funds directly to the City that can be utilized to implement projects that achieve one of the following objectives: benefit low and moderate-income persons, prevent/eliminate blight, or meet other urgent community needs that pose a serious and immediate threat to health, safety or welfare.

 The City Council adopted the Consolidated Plan and the first 2015-2016 (Year 1) Action Plan on August 5, 2015.
 Annual Action Plans have been adopted for additional program years.